-Most of the fishing is regulated internationally.
+Most of commercial fishing is regulated internationally.
 Calculation of exploitation rates on the Baltic Sea differentiates between highly and less migratory fish.
-Fishing quota on highly migratory fish (sprat, Baltic herring, Atlantic cod, salmon) are established by the Council of the European Union.
-International closed seasons have been established for some species of fish.
-Less migratory fish (European perch, zander, etc.) are managed by the states themselves.
-All limitations are based on scientific advice.
+Catch limitations on highly migratory fish (sprat, herring, cod, salmon) are established by the Council of the European Union.
+Less migratory fish (perch, zander, etc) are managed by states themselves.
+Fishing opportunities and conditions in Lakes Peipsi, Pihkva and Lämmijärv are agreed upon by the Estonian-Russian Fisheries Commission.

 Stocking of fish